awsdocs/amazon-eks-user-guide/doc_source/add-ons-configuration.md

 ## Understanding field management syntax in the Kubernetes API<a name="add-on-config-management-understanding-field-management"></a>

-When you view details for a Kubernetes object, the managed fields are returned in the output\.
+When you view details for a Kubernetes object, both managed and unmanaged fields are returned in the output\.
+Managed fields can be either of the following types:
++ **Fully managed** – All keys for the field are managed by Amazon EKS\.
+Modifications to any value causes a conflict\.
++ **Partially managed** – Some keys for the field are managed by Amazon EKS\.
+Only modifications to the keys explicitly managed by Amazon EKS cause a conflict\.

+Both types of fields are tagged with `manager: eks`\.

 Each key is either a `.` representing the field itself, which always maps to an empty set, or a string that represents a sub\-field or item\.
 The output for field management consists of the following types of declarations:
 + `f:<name>`, where `<name>` is the name of a field in a list\.
 + `k:<keys>`, where `<keys>` is a map of a list item's fields\.
 + `v:<value>`, where `<value>` is the exact json formatted value of a list item\.